30 Amazing Facts You Never Knew About U.S. Presidents

 Can you guess which POTUS was obsessed with ice cream, or which one had a pet alligator?

 George Washington was a commander during the Revolutionary War.
 Abraham Lincoln was tall.
 Franklin D. Roosevelt had polio.
 John F. Kennedy was the first Catholic president.
 Richard Nixon resigned from office.
 Bill Clinton liked fast food.
-And Barack Obama had a dog named Bo while in office.
+And Joe Biden had a childhood stutter.
 These are just a few of the facts about U.S. presidents that you've probably heard before.
-For every nugget of presidential history that you've already mined, however, there is a treasure trove of trivia tidbits waiting to be discovered.
-After all, presidents aren't just America's most powerful leaders; as it turns out, they're also some of its most interesting characters.
-In honor of Presidents' Day, here are 30 fascinating facts you probably never knew about U.S. presidents.
+For every nugget of presidential history that you’ve already mined, however, there is a treasure trove of trivia tidbits waiting to be discovered.
+After all, presidents aren’t just America’s most powerful leaders; as it turns out, they’re also some of its most interesting characters.
+In honor of Presidents’ Day, here are 30 fascinating facts you probably never knew about U.S. presidents.
+And to expand your knowledge of our nation's most powerful position, check out these Facts About Presidential Succession You Need to Know Right Now.

 George Washington was a redhead.